sengarsp/transfer_Learning/README.md

 Make a function that return the FC Head.
 This is the layer creation to train our model

 # Step 4:
-Now add the layer which we have created to the MobileNet layers where we have freezed all the layers
+Now add the layer which we have created to the resnet layers where we have freezed all the layers

 # Step 5:
 Now load the dataset which you have to train and this should be in the folder and the output depends on the folder name